sharojke/StealthStartup1-SoundAmplifier/README.md

 Uniapps is a young product company that appeared in 2022 and was originally a startup.
 After a year and a half-ish of hard work and several successful applications, the company had received the resources to grow and thrive.

-Other company projects I've worked on:
+Other projects of the company I've worked on:
 - <p align="left">
     <img align="center" src="https://github.com/sharojke/sharojke/blob/main/Resources/Companies/Uniapps/WatchFacesClub.png" height="35" />
     <a href="https://github.com/sharojke/Uniapps-WatchFacesClub"> Watch Faces Club </a>